open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `MurmurHash3` Converter converts the `target` to a hexadecimal string of murmurHash3 hash/digest

-`target` is either a path expression to a telemetry field to retrieve or a literal.
+`target` is a Getter that returns a string.

 `version` is an optional string.
 MurmurHash3 has 32-bit and 128-bit versions.
 The default value is `128`.
 Valid values are `32` and `128`.